mervecinar/BookManagment/README.md

 # BookManagment
-it work like a library automation system
+it works like a library automation system